cfpb/design-system/docs/pages/video.md

   ### Budgeting

-  Some projects require more budgeting than others.
-This takes place during preproduction and takes into account all expenses, personnel, and resources required to complete the project as planned.
+  Projects tend to vary in scope, and that will impact the budget.
+Budgeting takes place during preproduction and takes into account all expenses, personnel, and resources required to complete the project as planned.

   ### Scripting/Treatments